warmcat/lws-esp32-factory/README.md

 flash area.
 This -factory app is designed to take care of all common setup stuff and put it in nvs to be shared with the OTA app.

+This now uses HTTP/2 serving from libwebsockets :-)

 It has the following capabilities:

 ### Initial Factory Setup Page